rahul-verma/arjuna/docs/source/cli.rst

 - **create-project**: Create a new project
 - **run-project**: Run all tests in an Arjuna Test Project.
 - **run-selected**: Run tests selected based on selectors specified.
+- **run-session**: Run a session defined in corresponding .yaml file.

 You can see the help for a given command by running `python -m arjuna <command> -h`, for example